-With intense automobile, work, and sporting/fitness accidents, and natural disasters, individuals can experience multiple traumas also known as polytrauma.
-Recovery and rehabilitation can be a difficult and challenging journey.
-Multiple traumas are serious medical emergencies only given to individuals going through a severe situation.
+With an intense automobile, work, sporting/fitness accidents, and natural disasters, individuals can experience multiple traumas, also known as polytrauma.
+Recovery and rehabilitation can be challenging journeys.
+Multiple traumas are serious medical emergencies only given to individuals going through difficult situations.
 Polytrauma references multiple severe traumas that occurred at the same time.
 An individual can experience a:

-Any type of trauma despite its severity can have the potential to interfere/disrupt spinal functions.
+Any trauma, despite its severity, can have the potential to interfere/disrupt spinal functions.

 Often, a lasting issue from multiple traumas is nerve damage.
-The severity can completely destroy nerve endings making it impossible to regain feeling or movement in certain areas of the body.
+The severity can destroy nerve endings, making it impossible to regain feeling or movement in certain areas of the body.
 The nerve damage can be regenerated if the impediment is rooted in the spine and is addressed in time.

 Correcting spinal discs that have shifted along with subluxations that can compress the nerves and interfere with signal communication can help restore the areas directly affected.
 Example: Broken arms or legs can lose sensations that can be regained by spinal realignment.
-There are arteries that follow the spinal pathway.
-When the spinal integrity is restored proper circulation/blood flow is achieved, which is essential in natural recovery.
+Some arteries follow the spinal pathway.
+Proper circulation/blood flow is achieved when the spinal integrity is restored, which is essential in natural recovery.

 Trauma Beyond the Injury